Gary White (footballer): Coaching qualifications

+In 2015, White participated in the Japan Football Association’s S-Pro Licence programme.
+He has also completed the highest-level US Soccer coaching licence and the NSCAA Premier Diploma, and has worked as a course instructor for FIFA, the AFC, CONCACAF and the Olympic Committee.

 Managerial career

 British Virgin Islands

 White was the national technical director and national team head coach for the British Virgin Islands, where he had success during the 2000 CONCACAF Gold Cup qualification which resulted in the national team shooting up the FIFA World Rankings at 28 places.
 White is still one of the youngest ever national team coach when he took his role at 24, and was also one of the youngest ever coaches to compete in a FIFA World Cup qualification at 25.

 Bahamas

 White signed with the Bahamas in September 1999, where he was National Team Coach and Technical Director.
 During his tenure with the Bahamas, White moved the national team 55 places up the FIFA world ranking.
 Also as technical director White directed and oversaw all National Team programmes and National Staff Coaches in preparation for all FIFA and CONCACAF Competitions, including coaching education for the National coaches.
 White also designed and implemented a National Coaching Philosophy as part of the International Teams and Player Development Strategy.

 White coached and managed more than 65 FIFA Certified International matches and also during his time as manager the Bahamas was FIFA's highest mover in 2006.

 In 2007 White took the position of technical director of the Snohomish United youth soccer organization.
 In 2009, he left for the Seattle Sounders FC elite player development program.